-Interested in donating your hair?
-With St. Baldrick’s head-shaving events, shavees raise money for childhood cancer research by pledging to shave their heads in support of cancer patients, who often lose their hair during treatment.
+At St. Baldrick’s head-shaving events, shavees℠ raise money for childhood cancer research by pledging to shave their heads in support of cancer patients, who often lose their hair during treatment.

-Step One: Sign Up
+Step 1: Sign up

-Step Two: Choose a Charity
+Step 2: Choose a charity

-Step Three: Spread the Word
+Step 3: Spread the word

-Step Four: Make the Cut
+Step 4: Make the cut

+Find a head-shaving event using our locator tool to donate hair near you.
 At your St. Baldrick’s event, have your hair secured in several ponytails or braids and ask the barber to cut each of them off above the elastic.